localstack/docs/content/en/user-guide/aws/opensearch/index.md

   opensearchproject/opensearch-dashboards:2.11.0
 {{< /command >}}

-Once the container is running, you can reach the OpenSearch Dashboards at `http://localhost:5601` and you can log in with your OpenSearch domain credentials.
+Once the container is running, you can reach OpenSearch Dashboards at `http://localhost:5601` and you can log in with your OpenSearch domain credentials.

 ## Custom OpenSearch backends